ibm-cloud-docs/cloud-object-storage/basics/expiry.md

 {: codeblock}
 {: python}

 Using the {{site.data.keyword.cos_full}} SDKs only requires calling the appropriate functions with the correct parameters and proper configuration.
-See Example 3 for how to delete an expiration.
 {: java}

 ```java